someengineering/resoto.com/docs/reference/cli/search-commands/descendants.md

 # `descendants` Command

-The `descendants` command selects all descendants of nodes returned in a query.
+The `descendants` command selects all [descendants](../../../concepts/graph/edge.md#descendant) of nodes returned in a query.

-Please refer to the [Search Traversals](../../search/traversals.md#by-depth) for a detailed explanation of traversals.

 ## Usage